Boeing pilots' messages on 737 MAX safety raise new questions

 "As pilots, we have to be able to trust Boeing to truthfully disclose the information we need to safely operate our aircraft.
 In the case of the 737 MAX, that absolutely did not happen," Southwest Airlines Pilots Association President Jon Weaks said.

-(Reporting by David Shepardson; Additional reporting by Tracy Rucinski in Chicago and Eric M. Johnson in Seattle; Editing by Richard Chang)
+(Reporting by David Shepardson; Additional reporting by Tracy Rucinski in Chicago and Eric M. Johnson in Seattle; Editing by Richard Chang and Daniel Wallis)